thomaspinckney3/cs4501/Project3.md

 ### Code layout ###

-You should be thinking of your app as three separate sub-apps: the low-level / model API, the experience service API and the HTML front-end.
-The best way to do this is to create _three separate Django apps_.
+You should be thinking of your app as three separate sub-apps: the entity API, the experience service API and the HTML front-end.
+The best way to do this is to create _three separate Django apps_, each in their own directories of one git repository.
+Note, however, that only the entity / model API app will be configured to talk to the DB.

 Using multiple apps will allow you to have three separate settings.py files.
 This will be imporant because you'll want to do things